About Michelle Symes

 Through my writing I seek to explore how we can create a more ethical and inclusive world.
 My writing themes are compassion, difference and belonging.

-I am a former journalist and corporate communications expert turned fiction writer, copywriter, editor, and mentor to university students and aspiring writers.
+I am a former journalist and corporate communications expert turned fiction writer, copywriter, editor, and mentor to high school and university students, aspiring writers and writers on the NDIS plan.

 Shaun Tan has kindly given me permission to use his images on this website.